Lori Vermeulen, Provost and Vice President for Academic Affairs

 working in the Division of Administration and Finance at Stockton University.

 Kelly earned her B.S. degree in Business Administration with a concentration in Accounting

 from Stockton University.

-Heather Watkins, Assistant to the Chief Officer for Academic Programming, Atlantic City
+Heather Watkins, Assistant to the Chief Academic Officer, Atlantic City

 Joe Sramaty, Executive Assistant to the Provost